Inducks

-The International Network of Disney Universe Comic Knowers and Sources (I.N.D.U.C.K.S.) or Inducks is a freely available database aiming to index all Disney Universe comics ever printed in the world, created and maintained by both amateurs and professionals.
+The International Network of Disney Universe Comic Knowers and Sources (I.N.D.U.C.K.S.) or Inducks is a freely available database aiming to index all Disney comics ever printed in the world, created and maintained by both amateurs and professionals.
 It is an international project which provides indexes of around 170,000 Disney comic publications worldwide.
-It is distributed with its own licence.
+It is distributed with its own license.

 Origin

 Efforts to catalog Disney comic stories on a large scale date from the late 1970s and early 1980s.
 Among the most important works are an index of Disney comics published in Denmark, a list of stories produced in Italy, a list of American daily strips and Sunday pages, an index of American Dell Disney comics and a Carl Barks index.
 All these lists include artists and writer credits that were previously unknown.

 In August 1992, Per Starbäck (from Sweden) created the Disney Comics Mailing List.
 Members soon contributed lists of Disney comics and gave references for printed indexes.
 In May 1994, expanding on information exchanged on the mailing list, Harry Fluks (from the Netherlands) created a database to organize comic indexes, and called it the Disney Comics Database.

 In 1999, a German member suggested the name Inducks as a cross between "index" and "duck" (for Donald Duck).
 It was playfully written I.N.D.U.C.K.S. to resemble acronyms seen in Junior Woodchucks comics.
 Several meanings have been proposed, including "Internet Database for Uncle Walt's Comics and Stories", "International Network for Disney Universal Comic Knowledge and Sources", up to 2008 when International Network of Disney-Universe Comic Knowers and Sources was selected.

-Over the years, a Web search interface was introduced, later replaced by a second search engine, COA, in 2001.
+Over the years, a web search interface was introduced, later replaced by a second search engine, COA, in 2001.